apache/zeppelin/docs/development/writingzeppelininterpreter.md

 InterpreterSetting is configuration of a given InterpreterGroup and a unit of start/stop interpreter.
 All Interpreters in the same InterpreterSetting are launched in a single, separate JVM process.
 The Interpreter communicates with Zeppelin engine via thrift.

-In 'per note session' mode, new Interpreter instance will be created per notebook.
+In 'Separate Interpreter for each note' mode, new Interpreter instance will be created per notebook.
 But it still runs on the same JVM while they're in the same InterpreterSettings.

 ### Make your own Interpreter